-SkillBridge is still evolving and not every installation offers programs.
-Although waivers are possible, it is currently difficult for Service members to participate in a program more than 50 miles from their installation.
-(We are working to resolve this issue.)
+SkillBridge is still evolving and not every installation offers this program.
+It may be possible to attend a program at an alternate installation in an Administrative Absence status.
 Be sure to check with your transition office on the latest information and guidelines.